Qatar Visa and Passport Requirements

 Nationals of Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Portugal, Spain, Sweden, the UK and the USA can obtain entry visas upon arrival at the airport in Doha.
 Visitors may conduct business on an entry visa providing the authorities are given prior notice.

 Nationals of the same countries can apply for a joint tourist visa for Qatar and Oman on arrival at Doha airport, allowing for travel between the two countries.
+This costs QR100 and is valid for a month.
+You can extend it for another month for QR200.
 See the Qatar e-Goverment website (www.gov.qa) for more details.

 Those applying for visas in advance must include recent bank statements OR a formal letter from your employer confirming that you are visiting Qatar on business (if you are applying for a business visa).